How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 24x36 (3-car) | 864 | $8,600 – $13,000 |

 These are install-ready prices for a basic four-inch broom-finish pour on a prepped sub-base.
 They assume normal access, no major grading, and no tear-out of an existing slab.
 Add 15% to 35% if any of those conditions change.
-The size ranges line up with HomeGuide's 2026 asphalt vs. concrete cost data, which puts a two-car concrete driveway between $2,400 and $8,600 nationally with regional variation pushing the upper end higher in markets like Cincinnati that have hilly terrain and clay soils.
+The size ranges line up with HomeGuide's 2026 concrete driveway pricing, which puts a two-car concrete driveway between $2,400 and $8,600 nationally.
+Regional variation pushes the upper end higher in markets like Cincinnati that have hilly terrain and clay soils.

 Cost Per Square Foot in Cincinnati

-Square-foot pricing is the unit most contractors quote, and the most useful for comparing bids.
-Cincinnati's range in 2026:
+Square-foot pricing is the unit most contractors quote and the most useful for comparing bids.
+Cincinnati's range in 2026 looks like this:

 Exposed aggregate: $12 to $17 per square foot.
 The surface mortar gets washed off to reveal the stone underneath.
 Slip-resistant and visually distinctive.